 If you are visiting by train, get off at Folkestone Central.
 It’s then an 8 minute or so walk into town (I admit it doesn’t feel so central when you first get in, I’m always used to stations being in the middle of a town, but here there is a short walk before you hit the town centre).

 Re parking, I’ll leave it for you to search the net for car parks - there are several sound the centre and Creative Quarter.
 The Triennial map has car parks marked out.

 Please note, the Old High Street is pedestrianised between 10-6pm so you won’t be able to drive down it (and outside of those times it is a bit of a tight squeeze).
-It’s also a fairly steep slope with some cobbles (as well as paved pavement) so may not always be suitable for everyone (or every shoe type).
+It’s also a fairly steep and narrow slope with some cobbles (as well as paved pavement) so may not always be suitable for everyone (or every shoe type).

 Suggested Route If You Don't Have Much Time

 There are plenty of places to walk and explore but if you are time limited then I recommend following the light green trail /arrows (sorry they are a bit rubbish, I did this really quickly) on the map above to catch some of Folkestone centre’s best!
 I haven’t included details of how long it could take as obviously it depends how long you stop along the way.
 As noted, this doesn't cover Triennial artworks, so visit the Triennial map for those - it's a really good map.